defold/doc/docs/en/manuals/input.md

 On Windows, only XBox 360 controllers are currently supported.
 To hook up your 360 controller to your Windows machine, make sure it is setup correctly.
 See http://www.wikihow.com/Use-Your-Xbox-360-Controller-for-Windows
 :::

-All user input is captured by the engine and dispatched as actions to script- and GUI script components in game objects that has acquired input focus and that implements the `on_input()` function.
+All user input is captured by the engine and dispatched as actions to script- and GUI script components in game objects that have acquired input focus and that implement the `on_input()` function.

 Before the input reaches your script it is translated through input bindings into meaningful actions: